Hazelstorm/413w22-taikomapper/README.md

 - (Press F5 to refresh the song list.)
 - Change the *Sort* value in the top-right to *By Date Added*, using the drop-down menu.
 Scroll to the bottom of the song selection menu, and select the created mapset.
 - Press enter to play the map.
 You may choose to use the "Auto Mod" to make *osu!* play the map using a bot (F1 -> click on the "Auto" icon -> Esc).

+### Quantitative Evaluation

+As different humans may produce different maps for the same Taiko song, we aim to find an approximate "best case" loss, by computing the loss on two maps with the same song and difficulty, produced by different humans.

+We found two such ranked maps ([here](https://osu.ppy.sh/beatmapsets/375111#taiko/823014) and [here](https://osu.ppy.sh/beatmapsets/1022420#taiko/2665992), Kantan difficulty for both) to compare.
+Since BCE only allows us to compare a probability sequence with the ground truth (as opposed to ground truth with ground truth), we instead decided to overfit our models to the first, and then compute the loss of the model on the second map.

+Overfitting ```notePresenceRNN``` to the first map, we have reached a training loss of 0.2327.
+Computing its loss on the second map, we obtain 0.5145.
+As for ```noteColourRNN```, it reached a training loss of 0.2268, and its loss on the second map is 0.7136.
+Thus, the best case loss for ```notePresenceRNN``` and ```noteColourRNN``` are approximately 0.5 and 0.7 respectively.

 ### Qualitative Evaluation